mmarica/noob-fighters/README.md

 # Noob Fighters

-Simple game built with Phaser.
+Simple (but fun) split-screen game built with Phaser.

+Play it live at: http://www.mihai-marica.ro/noob-fighters/.
+Keep in mind this is a work in progress!

 ## Installation